cmapsoftware/CMAP-API/Sections/Expenses.md

 ```

 * **`PUT v1/expenses/{EXPENSE_CLAIM_ID}`**
 Update the name of an Expense Claim for the relevant Expense Claim ID.
-Returns a `200 OK` response if the name was successfully updated
+Returns a `200 OK` response if the name was successfully updated.

 ```json
 {